57 Career Overall Rank

 It has been Wattie’s watercolours however, that have achieved his highest prices.
 In 2002 four watercolours were sold for more than $29,000 at Sotheby’s including one which set his record at $59,250.
 No doubt this result prompted the legendary sale of the entire remaining McCaffrey’s collection in 2003 through Sotheby’s at the request of his widow Winifred.
 The sale, unprecedented of its kind, was catalogued under separate cover and looked to be enormously successful.
 None of the watercolour works sold for any less than $8,000 and the majority achieved prices in excess of $20,000.
 While several of the works passed their top estimates and one in particular achieved his third highest price ever at $40,450, other results were disappointing and the auction average for his watercolours fell by nearly half to $22,109.
-A relatively small proportion remained unsold because of optimistically high estimates rather than inferior quality.
-However when three of these were included again in Sotheby’s 2005 sales they were once again passed in despite their obvious quality and a hefty drop in the estimates.
+A relatively small proportion remained unsold, due to their optimistically high estimates rather than their quality.
+However when three of these were included again in Sotheby’s 2005 sales, they were once again passed in despite their obvious quality and a hefty drop in the estimates.

 The sale of such a large body of work that was so beautifully documented positioned Wattie Karruwara as an important figure in Kimberley art history.
 His record on the secondary market is distorted by this one-off event, in much the same way as the records for works that occur in occasional sales of major collections tend to over inflate their values.
-Due to all the hype the prices paid would have been at a premium, and it should be some years before any of the buyers of these works will be able to sell their pieces at a profit.
+Due to all the hype, the prices paid would have been at a premium, and it should be some years before any of the buyers of these works will be able to sell their pieces at a profit.
 This is evidenced by the fact that very few works have appeared since 2003 and those that sprang up in 2005 were passed in at auction.
 A few of his boab nuts and carved works have sold since the 2003 auction, but few significant watercolours have done well and have failed to rival the 2002 record prices.
-Indeed in 2010 Untitled c.1965 resold for $30,000 seven years after it had originally been presented in the McCaffrey's collection, a loss of nearly $6,000.
+Indeed, in 2010 Untitled c.1965 resold for $30,000 seven years after it had originally been presented in the McCaffrey's collection, a loss of nearly $6,000.
 However 2010 results were not wholly disappointing, both works offered selling at an average of $27,000.
 This is in contrast to previous years.
 No works appeared during 2007 and in 2008 only two of the four works on offer were successful both of which were watercolours, with the highest price paid being $9,000 for a McCaffrey provenanced work measuring 56 x 76 cm that had been estimated by Sotheby's at $7,000-10,000 in their October sale (Lot 271).
 In 2006 a Wandjina slate nearly doubled its estimate selling for $13,200 at Sotheby's Melbourne, while in the same year Lawson-Menzies also achieved $13,200 in their May sale for a Wandjina on bark.
 2015 was a disappointig year for works by this artist.
-While 3 of 5 lots on offer sold the highest price achieved was for a painting on sandstone which sold for $14,966 at Sotheby's Thomas Vroom Collection sale in London.
+While 3 of 5 lots on offer sold, the highest price achieved was for a painting on sandstone which sold for $14,966 at Sotheby's Thomas Vroom Collection sale in London.
+The only work that appeared in 2017 was an untitled watercolour on paper with McCaffrey provenance, which sold for just under $2,000.
+The work had last been sold in a 2008 Sotheby's auction for $8,000.

 In Mowanjum, Wattie lived with his uncle Micky Bungkuni a senior Wunambal elder who painted infrequently and, under his guidance, Wattie also began painting works.
 A few of these have been found over the years through various anthropologists who studied in the Kimberley area at that time.
 The earliest record of one of his paintings is a work titled Wandjina Man with long neck which was collected by anthropologist Norman Tindale in 1953.
 A number of Wattie’s works were donated to the University of Western Australia in the 1960's by linguist Peter Lucich, while Wandjina paintings created during the 1970's for Helen Groger Wurm are now in the collection of the National Museum of Australia.